-SECTION 6: ACTIONPLAN MAP(S)
+SECTION 5: ACTION PLAN MAP(S)FOR ACTION STEPS

 Each action plan map describes how implementation of the Reading Achievement Plan will take place for each specific literacy goal the plan is designed to address.
 For goals specific for grades K-3, at least one action step in each map should address supports for students who have Reading Improvement and Monitoring Plans.
+Include a description of the professional development activities provided for each goal.